PyLops/pylops/docs/source/installation.rst

 local machine, you can use our `Docker <https://www.docker.com>`_ image instead.

-After installing Docker in your computer, type the following command in your terminal (note that this will take sometimes the first time you type it as you will download and install the docker image):
+After installing Docker in your computer, type the following command in your terminal (note that this will take some time the first time you type it as you will download and install the docker image):

 .. code-block:: bash